Guidelines for camping at Kawakawa Bay

 Tikanga Māori

-Kawakawa Bay is a wāhi tūpuna (place of great ancestral or historical significance) to iwi and those who trace whakapapa to this place.
-The land is associated with many pā settlements and wāhi tapu, places of spiritual significance.
-Everyone who visits must maintain tautiaki ngangahau, a duty of active protection, and should acknowledge the kaitiakitanga or duty of guardianship that the tangata whenua have over this land.
-Respecting the land means different things to different people, but treat it as you would want your own land to be treated.
+Everyone who visits has a responsibility to uphold tautiaki ngangahau, a duty of active protection, and to acknowledge the kaitiakitanga, or duty of guardianship, that tangata whenua have over this land.
+Respecting the land means different things to different people, but a good rule of thumb is to treat it as you would want your own land to be treated.

 Leave no trace